Asim Chaudhry: Film

 In 2018, Chaudhry appeared in the comedy film Eaten by Lions, which is about half-brothers Omar and Pete who search for Omar's estranged father after their parents are eaten by lions.
 It premiered at the Edinburgh International Film Festival in June 2018.
 In a three-star review, Steve Bennett of Chortle called Chaudhry a "scene-stealer".

 On 24 December 2018, Chaudhry starred alongside Stephen Merchant in the BBC One television film Click & Collect, with a runtime of 53 minutes.
 The pair play Dev and Andrew, respectively, who travel 300 mi on a road trip on Christmas Eve to buy Andrew's daughter a Christmas present.
 Chaudhry took inspiration for Dev from a former neighbour who recognised him from the television and waved at Chaudhry when he was in the kitchen, which he could see from his living room window.
 Adam Starkey of Metro and Jasper Rees of The Telegraph gave the film four out of five stars.
 Rees commented that Chaudhry performed as Dev like "slipping into an old coat".
 Starkey praised the actors for "convincing, likeable performances" and wrote that Dev "takes the natural course from irritatingly vibrant neighbour to having a sympathetic, misunderstood circumstance for his enthusiasm".

 In 2018, Chaudhry appeared in the Ben Wheatley black comedy Happy New Year, Colin Burstead, playing Sham.
 The film had a limited release at film festivals before airing on BBC Two on 30 December; a BBC television series spin-off is planned for 2019.
 Neil Maskell stars as Colin Burstead, who hires a manor for a New Year celebration with his extended family.
 Sham is an estranged character who wallows in sorrow.
 Stephen Dalton of The Hollywood Reporter criticised Chaudhry's character as one of several whose secondary subplots detract from the film.

 Chaudhry appeared in the interactive film Black Mirror: Bandersnatch, which was released on Netflix on 28 December 2018.
 Part of the science fiction anthology series Black Mirror, Bandersnatch allows the viewer to make choices that affect the resultant story.
 Most storylines involve the young programmer Stefan adapting a book into an adventure game and descending into madness.
 Chaudhry stars as Mohan Thakur, the founder of the video game company Tuckersoft.
 The film received a mostly positive critical reception.
 Chaudhry received racist comments following the episode, but said of the online response that "99.9% of the stuff is positive and lovely".
 He commented that he and his friends have all played through the film multiple times.

-In 2022, Chaudhry was cast in Duke Johnson's upcoming film The Actor, based on the novel Memory by Donald E. Westlake.
+In 2022, Chaudhry was cast in Duke Johnson's film The Actor, based on the novel Memory by Donald E. Westlake.
 In 2023, he played Teefs in Guardians of the Galaxy Vol. 3.